 This Site (excluding linked Web sites) is controlled by Colligo from its offices within the Province of British Columbia.
 By accessing this Site, you and Colligo agree that all matters relating to your access to, or use of, this Site shall be governed by the statutes and laws of the Province of British Columbia.

-Colligo Networks, Inc. (“Colligo”) values its relationship with its customers and employees, and is committed to the protection of their personal information.
+Colligo Networks (Olbia Software Inc.) (“Colligo”) values its relationship with its customers and employees, and is committed to the protection of their personal information.
 Accordingly, Colligo adheres to the following Privacy Principles, as explained below.
-The Privacy Principles are based on the principles set out in Schedule 1 of the Personal Information Protection and Electronic Documents Act (Canada) (the “Act”).
+The Privacy Principles are based on the principles set out in Schedule 1 of the Personal Information Protection and Electronic Documents Act (Canada) (the “Act”), as well as the European Commission’s General Data Protection Regulation (“GDPR”) .
 “Personal Information” as used in this Code means information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.

 Principle 1 – Accountability

 Colligo is responsible for all Personal Information under its control.
-Our Director, Finance is accountable for our compliance with these Privacy Principles although other individuals within Colligo have responsibility for the day-to-day collection and processing of Personal Information and may be delegated to act on behalf of the Director, Finance.
+Our Data Protection Officer is accountable for our compliance with these Privacy Principles although other individuals within Colligo have responsibility for the day-to-day collection and processing of Personal Information and may be delegated to act on behalf of the Data Protection Officer.

 We are responsible for our customer’s Personal Information in our possession or control, including information that has been transferred to a third party for processing.
 We will use contractual or other means to provide a comparable level of protection when our customer’s Personal Information is being processed by a third party.